indietechjuliet/k-partite-paraclique/README.md

 # k-partite-paraclique
-This code is a modification of my MCME k-partite maximal paraclique finder.
+This code is a modification of my MMCE k-partite maximal paraclique finder.
 This code takes the "maximum clique" (not maximal) and computes the paraclique with a glom factor specified by the user

 # Maximal k-Partite Paraclique Implementation